eth-protocol-fellows/protocol-studies/docs/wiki/CL/overview.md

 Occasionally actors do not agree on a protocol change (not everybody believes in the 'not entirely serious mantra': ['Move fast and break things'](https://github.com/ethereumbook/ethereumbook/blob/c5ddebd3dbec804463c86d0ae2de9f28fbafb83a/01what-is.asciidoc?plain=1#L240)), leading to a permanent fork, such as Ethereum Classic (ETC).
 Therefore, In order to distinguish between diverged blockchains, [EIP-155](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-155.md) by Vitalik introduced the concept of chain ID, which is mathematically denoted by $\beta$.
 For the Ethereum main network $\beta$ is 1, obviously.

 The Paris hard fork marked a significant transition for Ethereum, shifting its consensus mechanism from Proof-of-Work (PoW) to Proof-of-Stake (PoS).
 This change represents a fundamental shift in how blocks are validated and new transactions are added to the blockchain.
 The transition to Proof-of-Stake (PoS) in Ethereum aimed to address the limitations of Proof-of-Work (PoW), particularly its high energy consumption and scalability issues.
 PoS is designed to be more efficient and secure by relying on validators who stake ETH as collateral.
 As I mentioned earlier, not everyone agrees to protocol changes, so there are still some clients who didn't upgrade and now run a separate chain/fork called Ethereum PoW (ETHW).

+## Transition to Proof-of-Stake

+> The engine was changed mid-flight!
+September 15, 2022 — the day Ethereum switched to Proof-of-Stake.
+That new engine is the Consensus Layer, formerly known as Ethereum 2.0’s Beacon Chain.

 ### Transition Criteria and Terminal Block